infracost/infracost-azure-devops/examples/terraform-project/README.md

       # the same ssh-agent socket value across all steps.
       - name: SSH_AUTH_SOCK
         value: /tmp/ssh_agent.sock
+      # This instructs the CLI to send cost estimates to Infracost Cloud.
+Our SaaS product
+      #   complements the open source CLI by giving teams advanced visibility and controls.
+      #   The cost estimates are transmitted in JSON format and do not contain any cloud
+      #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
+      - name: INFRACOST_ENABLE_CLOUD
+        value: true

     steps:
       # If you use private modules, add a base 64 encoded secret
       # called gitSshKeyBase64 with your private key, so Infracost can access